Tilko/SerDesJavaDataModelGenerator/README.md

 ```

 ## Now let's take a concrete example:
-if you designed some REST API before you might have heard about
+If you designed some REST API before you might have heard about
 the OpenAPI specification (formerly called "swagger"), it describes a way to specify a REST API
 by writing a Yaml (or JSON) document (it's a data tree), of course this document must respect a particular data structure to be valid,
 this data structure is described (without a formal syntax) in the OpenAPI documentation (https://swagger.io/docs/specification/about/).